 Every day I got to walk into my studio and do exactly what I had been wanting to do all my life – design beautiful gowns for all my clients during some of the happiest moments in their lives.
 No matter what shape, style or size, I could style, design, shape and fit each client to what they wanted and to best show off their assets.
 Eventually what happened is as the moms began to what was happening to their daughters, they begin to want me to do something for them, so my business again expanded into formal wear and evening dresses.

 Unlike a lot of the retail shops, I could turn on a dime.
 I didn’t have inventory I had to put on sale.
 I didn’t have old styles I had get rid of.
 I only had fabric and the latest ideas in my head waiting for just the right gal to walk through my door.
 It was so much fun designing for these girls.
 They wanted the latest styles just like I did, only I didn’t have to have the cute figures they had, and I got to fit them anyway.
 One day I was sitting in my studio creating like wildfire, and one of the things I love about sewing is that it is calming and an introspective time.
-I can “listen” to books on iTunes, watch a good biography or Jane Austin movie or sometimes just let my creative my wander.
+I can “listen” to audio books, watch a good biography or Jane Austin movie or sometimes just let my creative my wander.
 I try and have pencil and pad ready for ideas, which is a good idea for all artist cause it seems while creating is when all the creative ideas come.
 Later when you have time, the blank appears!!!

 And I began to notice how lucky I am that all I need to do is think of what I want, and with some times, fabric and the skill set I have, voila: here is my design ready to wear.
 If I wanted a Chanel jacket – just get some fabric, and it’s done; if I want a pair of tailored pants for a business presentation – get some wool, and it’s done; if I want a frilly dress with the latest Galliano Parisian runway features – get some fabric, and it’s done.